Wicked (musical): Act Two

-Hidden in the forest, Elphaba and Fiyero confess their love for each other ("As Long as You're Mine"), but their moment is shattered when Elphaba senses that Nessarose is in danger.
-Her premonition is correct; a house has fallen from a tornado and crushed her sister to death.
+Hidden in the forest, Elphaba and Fiyero proclaim their love to each other ("As Long as You're Mine"), but their moment is shattered when Elphaba senses that Nessarose is in danger.
+She rushes back to Munchkinland to find that a house has fallen from a tornado and crushed her sister to death.
 Elphaba is distraught and furious that Glinda has given Nessarose's enchanted shoes to the house's occupant, Dorothy Gale, and the two get into a physical fight that the Wizard's guards eventually break up.
-Fiyero arrives and allows Elphaba to escape, but gets captured.
+Fiyero arrives and allows Elphaba to escape, but the guards arrest and torture him for her whereabouts.
 At Kiamo Ko castle, Elphaba casts a spell to try to save Fiyero; presuming him dead, she laments that she will never be seen as good and finally embraces her reputation as the Wicked Witch of the West ("No Good Deed").

-As the Citizens of Oz declare war on Elphaba ("March of the Witch Hunters"), Glinda realizes that Morrible summoned the tornado that killed Nessarose and is horrified, but Morrible reminds Glinda that she has been complicit in all of Morrible and the Wizard's plans to further her own goal of becoming a powerful figure in Oz.
-Meanwhile, Elphaba, crazed with grief, has captured Dorothy to try to obtain Nessarose's shoes, until Glinda arrives to warn Elphaba of her danger.
+As the Citizens of Oz declare war on Elphaba ("March of the Witch Hunters"), Glinda realizes that Morrible summoned the tornado that killed Nessarose and is horrified, but Morrible reminds her that she has been complicit in all of Morrible and the Wizard's plans to further her own goal of becoming a powerful figure in Oz.
+Meanwhile, Elphaba, crazed with grief, has captured Dorothy to try to obtain Nessarose's shoes.
+Glinda arrives to warn Elphaba of her danger.
 Elphaba accepts that she must surrender, and the two friends embrace for the last time before sharing a tearful goodbye ("For Good").
-Glinda watches from the shadows as Dorothy throws a bucket of water on Elphaba, melting her and leaving only her hat and a bottle of Green Elixir that had belonged to her mother.
+Glinda watches from the shadows as Dorothy throws a bucket of water on Elphaba, apparently melting her and leaving only her hat and a bottle of Green Elixir that had belonged to her mother.

-Glinda confronts the Wizard with the elixir, which he recognizes as his own; he was the man Elphaba's mother had an affair with, and thus her biological father.
-The Wizard decides to leave Oz, leaving Glinda in charge, who arrests Morrible.
-Meanwhile, Fiyero (now a Scarecrow as the result of Elphaba's spell) arrives at Kiamo Ko Castle, where Elphaba emerges from a trap door, having faked her death.
+Glinda confronts the Wizard with the elixir, which he recognizes as his own; he was the man Elphaba's mother had an affair with and thus her biological father.
+The Wizard leaves Oz at Glinda's orders, leaving her in charge, and she arrests Morrible for her role in Nessarose's death.
+Meanwhile, Fiyero (now a Scarecrow as the result of Elphaba's spell) arrives at Kiamo Ko, where Elphaba emerges from a trap door, having faked her death.
 Elphaba and Fiyero depart Oz together, as Glinda informs everyone that the Wicked Witch is dead before reluctantly joining Oz in celebrating ("Finale").